What is a Managed Network? – Definition from Network Medics

 History of Managed Network Services

-Application service providers offer remote application hosting services, eventually evolving into remote customer’s IT network.
-These companies began to be referred to as the Managed Service Providers (MSPs).
+Application service providers offer remote application hosting services, eventually evolving into remote customers’ IT networks.
+These companies began to be referred to as Managed Service Providers (MSPs).
 However, the MSP service model is different from managed network service providers.